-One Small Drop will be working with 4 villages in Southwest Tanzania, in the Livingston Mountains: Kandete, Masebe, Ndala and Lusanje.
-The two specific projects we will be working on were identified by leaders in these communities.
-The projects are pork production and orphan uniforms.
+One Small Drop will be working with 10 villages in Southwest Tanzania, in the Livingston Mountains: Kandete, Masebe, Ndala, Lusanje.
+Mbafwa, Mwakaleli, Isange, Mbigili, Luteba & Ukukwe.
+The specific projects we work on are identified by leaders in these communities.
+The projects range from pork production and orphan uniforms to potato, avocado, chicken and bean projects .
 Each community is excited to be collaborating with One Small Drop (and that is an understatement!).
 I have met with amazing women groups from each of these areas.
 They are competent and compassionate women that know first-hand the needs and strengths of their neighbors.
 They also know how to rally a community and get the job done.

 - School Uniforms for Orphans: Dreams to Reality

 - Education is a dream of children living in Tanzania, yet endless barriers limit their opportunities.

 - Education is the true stepping stone out of poverty, yet out of reach for so many children.
 In Tanzania, education is highly regarded.
 There are no fees to attend primary school, but a school uniform is required.

 - A uniform costs approximately $30.
 The average monthly income is about $40.
 For many families the cost of a uniform is difficult at best, and often beyond their capacity.
 Now throw in the dilemma of orphans.
 There is no orphanage in the Livingstone Mountains.
 Orphans are taken in by extended family, neighbors, friends, or looked after by older siblings.
 The extra burden of caring for orphans, as well as supplying them with a school uniform is a luxury most will never see.